LaMarcus Aldridge: 2009–10 season

 In late October, Aldridge signed a five-year, $65 million contract extension with Portland.
 Before committing to Aldridge, the Trail Blazers finalized a five-year, $80 million deal with All-Star Brandon Roy.

 Aldridge put up similar numbers to the previous season.
 Early in December, Greg Oden suffered a season-ending injury.
 Aldridge received more minutes and offensive opportunities as a result.

 2010–11 season

 Aldridge further emerged as both a player and a leader after Brandon Roy went out with knee problems in December 2010.
 In spite of Portland's "send LA to LA" program — the NBA All-Star game was in Los Angeles and Aldridge's nickname is "L-A" — Aldridge failed to get named to the Western Conference squad.
+LeBron James called Aldridge's omission as "the biggest snub in All-Star history."
 He was, however, awarded the NBA Player of the Week for January 17–23 and February 7–13, and scored a career-high 42 points against the Chicago Bulls on February 7, 2011.
 On March 2, he joined Clyde Drexler (1991) and Kelvin Ransey (1981) as the only Blazers to ever receive the NBA Player of the Month award.
 Aldridge was runner-up to Kevin Love for the Most Improved Player Award, and voted to the All-NBA Third Team with 135 votes.